sbinet/fubsy/doc/guide/internals.rst

 is called an *original source*.
 Original sources are what you modify and keep in source control; everything else is temporary and disposable.
-And final targets, as already described, are nodes that are not the source to any other node, typically deployable executables, packages, or installers.)
+And final targets, as already described, are nodes that are not the source to any other node--typically deployable executables, packages, or installers.)

 Let's cook up a slightly more complex example to illustrate: now we're